TruongKhang/nmail_comm/README.md

 By default, the server is created at `127.0.0.1:8000`.
 You can use `127.0.0.1:8000/nmail_server/upload` to test your HTTP requests for uploading files.

+If the upload is success, the file will be saved in `uploads` folder.